Ryan (TV series): Production

+Broadcast

+Locally

-The series premiered in May 1973, rating well in Brisbane and Adelaide, but failing in the crucial Melbourne and Sydney markets.
-A key reason for low ratings was the fact that the Nine Network had moved the highly popular police drama Division 4 to a new night to compete with the much-hyped new series.
+Ryan premiered in May 1973, rating well in Brisbane and Adelaide, but failing in the crucial Melbourne and Sydney markets.
+A key reason for low ratings was that the Nine Network had moved the highly popular police drama Division 4 to a new night to compete with the much-hyped new series.
 Ryan was moved around the schedules in order to find an audience, but ratings remained mediocre.
 After the initial 39 episodes were in the can the Ryan crew were, in expectation of a second series, retained by Crawfords and put to work on Homicide - whose output was increased to two episodes a week - on that show's second weekly episode.
-This resulted in one cross-over episode, with the Ryan regular characters appearing in an episode of Homicide.
-One regular cast member, Pamela Stephenson, did not appear, having opted to leave the series during the recess.
+This resulted in one cross-over episode, with the Ryan regular characters appearing in an episode of Homicide with the exception of Pamela Stephenson, who had opted to leave the series during the recess.
 Ultimately Ryan was not renewed by the Seven Network due to insufficient ratings.
 The Homicide production reverted to one episode a week.
-While some of the Ryan crew were rolled into new Crawfords serial The Box, that show featured little outdoors filming so inevitably some of the Ryan crew were retrenched - the first time Crawfords had ever retrenched staff.
+While some of the crew were rolled into the new Crawfords serial The Box.
+However, that show featured little outdoors filming so inevitably some of the Ryan crew were retrenched - the first time Crawfords had ever retrenched staff.

+Internationally

+Ryan debuted in Canada in September 1975, in the US eleven days later on 27 September 1975 and in the UK on the 6 July 1976.